 Tio highly regarded in the tourism sector

-A Tio degree is highly valued within the tourism industry.
-As such, there is high demand for Tio graduates.
+A Tio degree is very valuable in the tourism industry.
+That's why there is a great demand for Tio graduates.

 Not only will you learn everything there is to know about tourism and events, you will also acquire knowledge about e.g. marketing and e-commerce.
 That makes International Tourism Management a broad commercial programme that prepares you for a variety of positions, fields and industries.